Andorra–European Union relations: Future integration

 On 18 November 2013 the EU Commission published their report which concluded that "the participation of the small-sized countries in the EEA is not judged to be a viable option at present due to the political and institutional reasons", but that Association Agreements were a more feasible mechanism to integrate the microstates into the internal market, preferably via a single multilateral agreement with all three states (Andorra, Monaco & San Marino).
 In December 2014 the Council of the European Union approved negotiations being launched on such an agreement, and they began in March 2015.
 Negotiations had been planned to be concluded by 2020.

 In December 2023, the European Commission announced the conclusion of negotiations on a new Association Agreement between the EU and Andorra and San Marino; negotiations with Monaco had been suspended in September 2023 due to disputes over financial regulation.
 The Commission formally put forward a proposal to the Council of the European Union in April 2024 to adopt decisions approving that the agreement be signed and concluded.
-As of November 2024 it was unknown if the EU commission could sign the agreement directly or if each EU member state should approve it in their respective parliaments.
-Andorra will hold a referendum to approve or discard the agreement.
+In December 2025 the Council of the European Union determined that the agreement consisted of mixed competencies, and so would require approval in each EU member state's respective parliaments.
+In July 2026, following Bulgaria’s withdrawal of its veto, the Council of the EU authorized the signing of the association agreements with Andorra and San Marino, which organises their participation in the single market (including the financial sector if some conditions are fullfilled).

+Andorra will hold a referendum to approve or reject the agreement.
+According to a public opinion poll in the second half of 2025, 35.2% viewed the agreement positively while 34% had a negative view.